Benson1198/hello-world/README.md

 I'm Benson.
 I'm from India.

-I'm new to coding and have been enjoying it since I started learning.
+I'm new to coding and have been enjoying it since I started learning it.